kanliot/force-directory-cache/README.md

-    find $PATHNAME1 $PATHNAME2 -path ~/.local -prune -o -path ~/.sword -prune -o -true ^spec path     ^operation                      ^required so rules can not always evaluate to false
+    find $PATHNAME1 $PATHNAME2 -path ~/.local -prune -o -path ~/.sword -prune -o -true ^spec path     ^operation                      ^required so rules can not always evaluate to false You can see that `-path ~/.something -prune` is repeated twice, but `-o -true` must terminate the "rules" for GNU find.